bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 1. I have no experience with this sort of modeling, so I thought I might improve my results by using data which others had not.
 1. It would show some original work on my own part.

 The archive of public scores for this Kaggle competition shows an RMSLE range from 0.33756 to 23.38876 (excluding the single highest and lowest outliers) across a total of 12,967 entries.
-My best model had an RMSLE of 0.89715 and would be at 10,016th place.
+My best model had an RMSLE of 0.89011 and would be put me in a tie for 9,985th place.

 ## 2. Business problem/opportunity (from proposal)